ghiliweld/ERC-ME/progress.md

 - I made a crucial mistake!
 I didn't add a way to track who follows who.
 Therefore, all that was being tracked was how many followers a person had but not who exactly was following them.
 - I've kinda fixed it for now but I'm still having problems with the newUnfollow method.
 Will fix at a later date.
 - 2 minutes before midnight, turns out I had a lot more to fix.
 I just finished doing so and hopefully there's no other bugs.

+**15/01/2018**
+- The fixes I made yesterday were at the loss of deferred updating but I have since then found a solution by introducing new functions called bulkFollow and bulkUnfollow.